Campaign And Line Item Budget¶

 In case a campaign or a line item is not limited with a strict time period and has a fixed budget for each month of their lifetime, a monthly budget is applied.
 The monthly budget suggests that the campaign or the line item spends a fixed amount of money during a calendar month.

-To set up the monthly budget on the campaign level, enter the amount required for one calendar month into the Campaign Budget field on the campaign level and mark the Is Monthly checkbox.
+To set up the monthly budget on the campaign level, enter the amount required for one calendar month into the Campaign Budget field on the campaign level and mark the The campaign budget is for each calendar month checkbox.
 Thus, the campaign will spend the selected amount during each calendar month within the campaign flight dates.

 To set up the monthly budget on the line item level, select the buying strategy with monthly budget settings - ID 103: Spend monthly budget with fix CPM evenly (pay for imps) (see the details on the strategies here: Budget Optimization Strategies).